kanaria69/Mainecoco/README.md

-## We all know where the Big Apple is but does anyone know where the Minneapolis?
+## What did the hat say to the scarf?
+## You can hang around.
+I'll just go on ahead.